last updated 4/11/2017

 – Although lures work well on barramundi, you still can’t beat bait, especially live bait.
 Small mullets caught with a cast net or small prawns or cherabin caught in opera house traps are the most popular live bait.
 When the going is tough and the barra aren’t feeding aggressively, live bait may be the only way to catch a barramundi.

 – When hooked up, maintain line tension at all times and retrieve quickly.
 Barramundi are skilled at spitting hooks and lures, even from apparently rock solid hook ups.
 Their mouths are extremely tough, resisting a good hookup.
 Often the hook does not penetrate the mouth, but rather gets snagged on a ridge or bump.
 Releasing tension allows the hook to lift off the ridge or bump, freeing the barramundi.
 Many barramundi that I’ve caught end up spitting out the hook as soon as tension is released when brought to shore.

 – It is said that barramundi migrate to different areas of river systems and estuaries according to season.
 Their aggressiveness also changes with season.
 Middle of the dry season is most difficult to hook up barra.
+They move slow and try to conserve energy.
 Unfortunately that’s the time when most anglers are trying to catch their first barramundi.
 Other times of the year are better.
-Without writing a thesis on barramundi migration, I’ve found the most reliable areas regardless of season are deeper areas in the transition zone between fresh and salt, maybe say 25 to 75km upstream from the ocean.
+I’m not an expert capable of writing a lengthy thesis on barramundi migration, but I’ve found the most reliable areas regardless of season are deeper areas in the transition zone between fresh and salt, maybe say 25 to 75km upstream from the ocean.
 In the middle of the dry look for deeper pools in river systems or pools that have been completely isolated to form billabongs, forcing barramundi to concentrate there.
 Upstream of causeways and barrages also seem to be areas where barramundi congregate during the dry season.